CookedSeafood/rogue-sword/README.md

 # RogueSword

-A sword that gives a 30 second speed effect for 16777216 mana when right-clicked.
+A sword that gives a 30 second speed effect for 1 point mana when right-clicked.

 A "Rogue Sword" is an item where `minecraft:item_name` is "Rogue Sword".